 Unfortunately the TrainingPeaks plan is not currently available.

 Low-intensity Aerobic Training

 Let’s talk about low-intensity aerobic training first before getting into the high-intensity workouts, below.
 This is the most important part.
 You may notice I haven’t included a strict low-intensity ‘base’ phase.
 Maybe I should.
 I certainly think periods of exclusive low intensity are productive and necessary, especially when re-starting systematic exercise after a period away due to illness, travel, or just general life getting in the way.
 When starting from a lower baseline, the first thing to build is consistency.
-Everything else is window dressing.
+Everything else is secondary.